Priyavargheese/priya_techrecruiter/README.md

 ## 💼 What I Do
 - 🎯 Partner with **founders, CTOs, and engineering leads** to design and execute hiring strategies.
 - 🔍 Manage **end-to-end recruitment** — from sourcing to onboarding — across all tech roles.
-- 💬 Engage with developers through GitHub, LinkedIn, and communities to identify top talent.
+- 💬 Engage with Tech community through GitHub, LinkedIn, and communities to identify top talent.
 - 🧩 Support companies with **contract, permanent, and project-based hiring** needs.

 ---